-Ken Fisher is a 30 year Forbes magazine columnist, author of 11 books including 4 New York Times best sellers, founder and Executive Chairman of Fisher Investments, and recipient of numerous awards and recognition.
+Ken Fisher is a 30+ year and longest continuously running Forbes magazine columnist, author of 11 books including 4 New York Times best sellers, founder and Executive Chairman of Fisher Investments, and recipient of numerous awards and recognition.

 Follow Ken Fisher

 Ken Fisher has written the monthly "Portfolio Strategy" column in Forbes for over 30 years, which makes him the longest continuously running columnist in the magazine's 90+ year history.